Looking for Meerkat Meals or Meerkat Movies? ISAs are not a qualifying product; however, compare cash ISAs now to find the right cash ISA for you.

 So, what is an ISA?
 ISAs allow you to save or invest a certain amount each year without paying tax on any interest or capital gains you earn.

 Each tax year you have an annual allowance for how much you can put in an ISA.
-For 2022/23 the ISA allowance is £20,000.
+For the 2023/24 tax year, the ISA allowance is £20,000.
 The tax year runs from 6 April to 5 April the following year.

 If you don’t use all your ISA allowance in the same tax year, it can’t be rolled over to the next year.
 You use it or lose it.